UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/pulling_containers/index.md

 $ apptainer build <local_image_name> docker://nvcr.io/<registry>/<app:tag>
 ```

-This Apptainer build command will download the app:tag NGC Docker image, convert it to Apptainer format, and save it to the local filename local_image_name.
+This Apptainer build command will download the `app:tag` NGC Docker image, convert it to Apptainer format, and save it to the local filename `<local_image_name>`.

 <html>
 <div class="button-container">